sodium410/web/basics.md

 user controller input gets procesed by template engine without validation as template code
 {{7*7}}

+## HTTP Request Smuggling
+not a vuln of web app instead how the fron end(reverse proxy) and backend(web server) processes http requests.
+problem with how http 1.1 defines start and end of each http request..
+http pipelining -- 2 gets in same request and 2 responses in same response  ex: 2 gets will results in 2 get results
+multiple variaitons, common is cl.te and te.cl
+cl.te  -- front end uses cl and back end uses tl.
+how to test?
+**basic things to know**..
+\r\n -- end of line
+\r\n seperates headers and request body
+two \r\n\r\n  - after 0 of te to refer end of chunks  - just 0\r\n timesout -- as fe/be keeps waiting
+update content-length good to keep disabled on repeater however ok for cl.te but must disab for te.cl
+get request and post requests - last \r\n ex: user=test\r\n can leave at user=test without \r\n doesnt matter much as long as cl is right - thats where content ends
+rfc recommedation when both cl and te are present fe should ignore cl
+1. send a long content-length request  -- observe the timeout in mms  -- fe timesoutm just cl present to it picks cl
+2. send a low content-lengh request  -- observer the response -- should be quicker as fe usually accept low cl treating end of content
+3. send a request with high cl and correct te --- if timeout then fe/be is using cl, if no timeout because of correct te then both fe and te depend on te - good this proves both fe and be are ignoring high cl value
+5. send correct cl and wrong te --- this case since fe is using te -- should timeout
+6. To find where the timeout is - observe the delay in responses if both fe and be are using te -- then cl.te and te.cl are mostly not exploitable but other variations such as te.te and crlf request splitting still can exist

+once we know which is using which - can use timeout to identify issue and use the burp academy to run exploitS
+mainly hide the /admin or 403 requests in the request
+when be is poisened with POST to / -- then the next get to / should response with contents of cached hidden request but the request to be crafted carefully
+considering the \r\n -- that already gets added by the cache of be or te..

 API specific:
 ## BOLA(broken object level authorization)
 API security verion of IDOR, same as IDOR fetch or update objects we shouldn’t be allowed to.